nirajsharma99/fizzbee/README.md

-A spotify player using spotify web api and SDK.
+A spotify player that uses spotify web api and SDK.
 Implemented youtube api to watch music video on the same player.
-Here are some Screenshots for this project.
+<font size="2">Here are some Screenshots for this project.</font>

 If you like my project you can add it to your repo (Fork it) butt do give me a Star :)